JonnyEvans321/SymbolFix/README.md

 ## Installation
 1. Download and extract the ‘SymbolFix.zip’ file
 2. Open Excel
-3. Enable the SymbolFix add-in:
+3. To Enable the SymbolFix add-in:
     1. Click the windows button
     2. Click ‘Excel options’
     3. Go to the ‘add-ins’ tab